8bitFra/JustIRC/README.md

 If you have a Minecraft name that start with a number, if you can't connect to the irc server, make sure that you haven't used illegal characters on your irc nickname. (currently in this case the mod has no checks)

+If you are using the auto connect option, it will start about 10 seconds after entering a world.

 ### Known issues
  - <s>After a period of inactivity, the mod disconnects from the channel</s>
  - <s>Entering a wrong ip in some cases can cause the client to crash</s>